aboldguess/tanksfornothing/README.md

 - Turret Width, Length and Height (1–3m / 1–5m / 0.25–2m)

 ## Debugging
 The server logs player connections and updates to the console.
-Use `npm run dev` to run the TypeScript server via `ts-node` with auto-reload on changes.
+Use `npm run dev` to broadcast the `dev` script to each workspace—currently the client prints a reminder about the forthcoming Vite dev server while the server starts via `ts-node` with auto-reload.
+Workspace-specific scripts are also available, e.g. `npm run dev --workspace @tanksfornothing/server`.

+Lint the entire monorepo with `npm run lint`, and run automated tests with `npm run test` (which delegates to `node --test` inside `packages/server/dist/tests`).